Exitalterego/combat-effects-tracker/README.md

 https://raw.githubusercontent.com/MKamysz/combat-effects-tracker/master/module.json
 ```

+Or - even simpler - search for Combat Effects Tracker in the Add-On Modules dialogue of your Foundry VTT instance.

 ## How it works

 1. Set the module settings to the correct resource that you use in your Combat Tracker